AlexMilligan/MIS-3371/structure.md

-# How should I organize the files for my website?
+# How should I organize files for my website?
 [MDN's guide on website file structure](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/Dealing_with_files)

 ## Good habits to follow: